awsdocs/aws-dms-user-guide/doc_source/CHAP_SupportScripts.Oracle.md

 **To run the script and upload the results to your support case**

-1. Run the script from your database environment using the SQL\*Plus command line following\.
+1. Run the script from your database environment using the following SQL\*Plus command line\.

    ```
    SQL> @awsdms_support_collector_oracle.sql